 SAGAL: He gave his wife...

-SAGAL: ...Seven Mercedes in the colors of the rainbow, earning the nickname the Rainbow Sheikh.
+SAGAL: ...Seven Mercedes in the colors of the rainbow, earning a nickname, the Rainbow Sheikh.

-DICKINSON: You know, we'd better get used to that kind of nonsense.
+DICKINSON: Oh.
+Well, you know, we'd better get used to that kind of nonsense.

 SAGAL: Yeah, pretty much.

-SAGAL: Back to kittens.
+SAGAL: You've gotten two right, but let's go for perfect, Joe.
+Back to kittens.
 In 2011, an adoption shelter in England took weeks to find a home for one of its kittens.
 Why?
-Was it A, thanks to a typographical error, it was advertised not as the perfect pet but as a perfect pest; B, the kitten insisted on only eating gluten-free cat food; or C the kitten looked just like Adolf Hitler?
+A, thanks to a typographical error, it was advertised not as the perfect pet but as a perfect pest; B, the kitten insisted on only eating gluten-free cat food, or C, the kitten looked just like Adolf Hitler.

 SAGAL: You're right.